...

 Financial and Legal Troubles

-Maintaining a cocaine addiction can be costly.
-Individuals might experience financial strain or engage in illegal activities to fund their use, leading to potential legal issues.
+Maintaining a cocaine addiction can be incredibly costly, often escalating rapidly as tolerance builds and more of the drug is needed to achieve the desired effect.
+Individuals might experience severe financial strain, deplete savings, accrue significant debt, or engage in desperate, illegal activities such as theft, fraud, or drug dealing to fund their use, leading to potential arrests and serious legal issues.

 Sleep Disturbances